Glenn O'Brien

 Glenn O'Brien (March 2, 1947 – April 7, 2017) was an American writer who focused largely on the subjects of art, music, and fashion.
 He was featured for many years as "The Style Guy" in GQ magazine and published a book with that title.
-He worked as an editor at a number of publications, and published the arts and literature magazine Bald Ego from 2003 to 2005.
+He worked as a writer and editor at a number of publications, including Rolling Stone, Playboy, Interview, High Times, Spin, and Details.
+He also published the arts and literature magazine Bald Ego from 2003 to 2005.

 Life and career

 O'Brien was born in Cleveland, Ohio, where he attended the Jesuit St. Ignatius High School.
 O'Brien went to Georgetown University and edited the Georgetown Journal, which was founded by Condé Nast.
 O'Brien later studied film at the Columbia Graduate School of Arts and Sciences.

 In his early career, O'Brien was a member of Andy Warhol's Factory.
+He was one of the first editors of Warhol's Interview magazine.
+Bob Colacello, his classmate and the editor of Interview, hired him as an associate editor.
+O'Brien significantly extended the magazine's content beyond film by including fashion and music.
+He worked with artist Richard Bernstein to produce the elegant new Interview logo, which is still in use today.
+From early 1972 to the summer of 1973, O'Brien took over Colacello's role as the managing editor of Interview.

-He was the first editor of Interview from 1971 to 1974.
-After his departure, he continued to write for the magazine and returned as editor several times, with a nearly 20-year association with the title.
-He was a music critic for the publication in the punk era for which he penned the influential column "Glenn O'Brien's Beat".
+After his departure for Rolling Stone magazine, he continued to write for Interview and returned as editor several times.
+He was a music critic for the publication in the punk era for which he penned the column "Glenn O'Brien's Beat" for 12 years.

+The Rolling Stones album Sticky Fingers (1971) features an image of O'Brien in his underwear on the inner sleeve, taken by Warhol.

-In the late 1970s, O'Brien had a band called Konelrad, which he described as a "socialist-realist rock band."
+In the late 1970s, O'Brien had a band called Konelrad, which he described as a "socialist-realist rock band".

 From 1978 to 1982, O'Brien hosted a New York city Public-access television cable TV show called TV Party.
 During this period, O'Brien edited several iconic downtown novels, including Kathy Acker's Blood and Guts in High School and The Correct Sadist by Terence Sellers.